 This type of data may be used to help assess the needs of the general population and make informed decisions about the provision of future services.
 Information can also be used to conduct health research and development and monitor NHS performance where the law allows this.
 Where information is used for statistical purposes, stringent measures are taken to ensure individual patients cannot be identified.
 Anonymous statistical information may also be passed to organisations with a legitimate interest, including universities, community safety units and research institutions.

-[insert any other processing your GP Practice carries out which is not for direct care and has legal statute – copy and paste the table above to indicate the type, source and legal basis for processing the data together with an explanation about the processing and signposts to further information if necessary]

 National Data Opt-out (opting out of NHS Digital sharing your data)